 Kimberly Faith: That’s right.

-John McLarty: It’s like, have I ever really been to the seashore?
-You know what I’m saying?
-Yeah.
-I know the closer I get to God, the more blessed I am, the more peace I am.
+John Mclarty: I know the closer I get to God, the more blessed I am, the more peace I have.

-John McLarty: have I been to the seashore?
-Right.
-Have I really been there?
+John McLarty: Have I really been there?
 Or maybe I’ve just been, you know, to a river or something.

 Kimberly Faith: Exactly.
-You know, and I think that so just just to give everybody a heads up, next next episode, episode 93, is I think one of the most important conversations we’ve And and, you know, it’s it’s how do you know if you’re living in the full power of the Holy Spirit or if you’ve quenched the spirit?
-Or there’s there’s gonna be three verses that we look at, and they’re to you know, they’re all gonna handle this a little differently.
+You know, and I think that, so just to give everybody a heads up, next episode, episode 93, is I think one of the most important conversations we’ve had.
+And, you know, it’s how do you know if you’re living in the full power of the Holy Spirit or if you’ve quenched the spirit?
+There are going to be three verses that we look at, and they’re to, you know, they’re all going to handle this a little differently.
 But I think it’s such an important thing to know.
-Because when you have when you have been in the presence of the Holy Spirit, there’s nothing else in this entire world that compares to it because and it’s very relatable.
+Because when you have been in the presence of the Holy Spirit, there’s nothing else in this entire world that compares to it because, and it’s very relatable.
+Everybody knows what it feels like to live in love, in joy, in peace.
+Everybody knows what those three things that, what they’re like, right?
+You can recognize them.

 John McLarty: And what a blessing that God has given us his spirit and wants these things for us.

 Kimberly Faith: Amen.
 Amen, dad.
-So that’s a good way to
+So that’s a good way to end.

-John McLarty: end.
-Great.
+John McLarty: Great.

 Kimberly Faith: Are you looking for a place to recharge your faith, refocus your mind, and reignite your passion for Christ?
 Head over to gofaithstrong.com, your one stop hub for powerful devotionals, life giving podcasts, uplifting worship music, and real stories from real people walking their faith out just like you.
 We know life gets busy, and it’s easy to feel spiritually drained.
-That’s why everything we create at Go Faith Strong is designed to be clear, Christ centered, and easy to plug into, Whether you’ve got just five minutes or you have a whole hour.
-From bible based blog posts to worship music, it’s all there to help you stay connected to truth throughout your week.
+That’s why everything we create at Go Faith Strong is designed to be clear, Christ centered, and easy to plug into.
+Whether you’ve got just five minutes or you have a whole hour.
+From Bible based blog posts to worship music, it’s all there to help you stay connected to truth throughout your week.

 So take a moment today.
 Visit us at gofaithstrong.com and dive into the resources that were made just for you because faith isn’t meant to be passive.
 It’s meant to be lived, and we’re here to help you live it strong.
 Again, that is gofaithstrong.com, and don’t forget, hit that like, follow, and share button for the podcast.
-Hallelujah.